Communication Disorders in Kids are More Common than You Think

 • Nervous system disorder

-If untreated, symptoms can worsen which can be detrimental for a child’s development.
+Nonverbal communication also plays a significant role in how children express themselves, and these disorders can affect them.
+Verbal and nonverbal communication are both crucial in understanding language development among children from bilingual or multilingual households.
+If untreated, symptoms can worsen, which can be detrimental to a child’s development.
 There are effective ways to treat communication disorders that can alleviate symptoms and drastically improve educational and behavioral patterns.

 • Behavioral Therapy: this kind of intervention focuses on developing effective skills to manage disruptive behavior – intrapersonal and communication skills.
 This is particularly useful for children with attention deficit or hyperactivity disorder who could benefit from having coping strategies and ways to focus.

-• Speech Therapy: focuses on building and expanding communication skills by developing language, articulation, and fluency skills.
+• Speech Therapy: focuses on building and expanding communication skills by developing language, articulation, and fluency skills to address speech and language disorders.
+A speech language pathologist plays a crucial role in evaluating and treating these disorders.

 • Changes to Environment: additional time, attention, aid, and quieter space can be really useful